blocksds/dswifi/documentation/internet_mode.md

 Without `WIFI_ATTEMPT_DSI_MODE` the library will start in DS compatibility mode.

-Hardware timer 3 will be used by the WiFi library after this call.
+On the ARM7, hardware timer number `LIBNDS_DEFAULT_TIMER_WIFI` will be used by the WiFi library after this call.
+On the ARM9, hardware timer number `LIBNDS_DEFAULT_TIMER_WIFI` will also be used.
+Note that both numbers may be different.

 ### 1.1 Connect to WFC settings